In this guide:

 This can also be used for tracking conversions from Adwords.
 You can connect Google Analytics with Adwords to track conversions through there, or use Adword's conversion tracking code within Custom Conversion Tracking in Acuity instead.

-There is also an even with category acuity, action view, and label forms which is fired on the second page where someone goes to view the forms.
+You can also create a goal with category acuity, action view, and label forms which is fired on the second page where someone goes to view the forms.
 You can use this in your funnels to see how many people load the scheduler (a page view), view the forms step (this "view" "forms" event), and finally book an appointment (the appointment-completed event).

 Are referrals for goals showing your domain?